odennav/terraform-aws-vpc-kubespray/terraform-manifest/README.md

 ### 5b-ec2instance-bastion.tf:
 - Defines module for public ec2-instance

-### 5c-ec2instance-private.tf:
+### 5c-ec2instance-master.tf:
-- Defines module for private ec2-instance
+- Defines module for master node.

 ### 5d-ec2instance-outputs.tf:
 - Outputs information about public and private EC2 instances.
 Insert ip addresses for private ec2instances into ipaddr-list.txt. list of IPs used by bash scripts for kubernetes deployment.

-### 5b-ec2instance-bastion.tf:
-- Creates an EC2 instance for the public bastion host.

-### 5c-ec2instnce-private.tf:
+### 5e-ec2instance-workers.tf:
-- Creates EC2 instances for the private subnet with count specified.
+- Creates  EC2 instances for the worker nodes.

 ### 6-dbinstance-private.tf:
 - Creates EC2 instances for the database subnet with count specified.